-For our first two years, we decided to go for the “hardcore” overland style of travelling.
-That means a 4×4 vehicle with part-time four wheel drive and low gears, 50/50 tires, a rooftop tent, some highly qualified recovery gear, a 12V fridge etc. After Africa, we changed completely the way we travel and we went for the camper van solution.
-So, we bought a cargo van that we personally converted to a house on wheels that accommodates us the last two years in Europe and North America.
+For the first two years, we decided to go for the “hardcore” overland style of travelling.
+That means a 4×4 vehicle with 4wheel drive and low gears, 50/50 tires, a rooftop tent, some high qualified recovery gear, a 12V fridge etc. After Africa, we changed completely the way we travel and we went for the camper van option.
+So, we bought a cargo van that we personally converted to a house-on-wheels that accommodates us the last two and a half years in Europe and North, Central & South -America.

 Modifications, gear and equipment vary from people to people and an online research always sheds some light when looking for information and details about setting up your future expedition vehicle.

-Personally speaking, we have gone through extensive research in order to get appropriately prepared for our travels as well as the territories and the seasons we will experience and so we have some good experience and advice (that we are always happy to share) on travel gear and vehicle modifications.
-The key, though, is to keep balanced the MUST have list along with the GOOD to have list and here is the difference between tourists, overlanders and travelivers.
+Personally speaking, we have gone through extensive research in order to get sufficiently prepared for our travels as well as the territories and the seasons we will experience and so we have some good experience and advice (that we are always happy to share) on travel gear and vehicle modifications.
+The key, though, is to keep balanced the MUST-HAVE list along with the GOOD-TO-HAVE list and here is a critical difference between overlanding and traveliving.

-The basic needs we have to cover while traveliving is our personal safety and our comfort which are summarized in a nice relaxing bed, a fridge with freezing cold beers and something decent to eat!
+The basic needs we have to cover while traveliving is our personal safety and our comfort which are summarized in a nice relaxing decent sized bed, a fridge with freezing cold beers and something decent to eat!
 Navigation, vehicle maintenance, paperwork, media kit and first-aid kit come next.
 Below you can find a list of all our equipment we have used in Africa, Europe & the Americas.
-Our moto and all our attempts focus on one thing: simplicity.
+Our moto and all our attempts focus on one thing: simplicity & minimalism.

 Sleep, Food & Water